bernie-skipole/indi/docs/source/usage/introduction.rst

 This function can take a list of drivers and will run them, without needing indiserver.

-Receives/transmitts XML data between the drivers and an MQTT server which ultimately sends data to the remote web/gui server.
+Receives/transmitts XML data between the drivers and an MQTT server which ultimately sends data to the remote web/gui client.

 For an example of usage, see :ref:`driverstomqtt`.